 Please see our Student Handbook for further information.

-We offer a CIDA accredited Master of Science (MS) in Interior Architecture degree.
-This degree qualifies students to sit for the NCIDQ exam.
+- Master of Science in Interior Architecture & Design (MSIAD): This CIDA-accredited degree qualifies students to sit for the NCIDQ exam.
 It is a first professional degree that does not require any previous experience or education in design.

 What is the difference between Interior Architecture and Interior Design?